sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 ![Only_Lines](../images/only_lines.png)

 There's room for some improvement though.
-We are not able to tell, between Player A and Player B, who passed more to whom.
+We are not able to tell, **between Player A and Player B, who passed more to whom**.
 If Modric passes to Brozovic ten times in a match and Brozovic only returns the favour once, that information is lost to us because there's just one thick line between both of them.
 For this reason, it might make sense to use arrows to denote direction but also make sure they're not overlapping.

 To do that, we use some if-else logic.
-We pick up a unique identifier for the players - the player_id will do just fine.
+We pick up a unique identifier for the players - the `player_id` will do just fine.
-Then we can compare the player_id - if player_id of Player A is greater than Player B, shift the arrow from A to B a little to the left.
+Then we can compare the `player_id` - if `player_id` of Player A is greater than Player B, shift the arrow from A to B a little to the left.
 If B is greater than A, shift the arrow a little to the right.
 Basically, as seen in the figure below -

 ![Comparison](../images/demo_.png)

-We can also apply the same logic to playes who are on the same line horizontally - the only difference would be that instead of shifting the arrow left and right, we'll shift them a little up and a little down.
+**Note**: *We can also apply the same logic to playes who are on the same line horizontally - the only difference would be that instead of shifting the arrow left and right, we'll shift them a little up and a little down.*

 ```python